-Like many in the birth world, my own births inspired me to become involved.
+Like many workers in the birth field, my own births inspired me to become involved.
 It took a few years for me to decide which passion I wanted to follow.
 After my first birth in 2011, I became involved with breastfeeding support groups, babywearing clubs, cloth diapering groups, and of course ICAN of Chicago.

 After my home birth VBAC in 2014, I became even more driven to be a professional part of this world.
 I decided to focus on all aspects of birth.
 After a lot of research and careful consideration, I found Hypnobabies.
 I was blown away by the program and the people involved with it and it really felt like I had met "my match".
-I was in love with the completeness of the program, how everything included was supported by research (rather than "this is how we've always done things"), and that it did include information on interventions so that parents had the knowledge to make informed decisions on their care if the unexpected happens.
+I was in love with the completeness of the program, how everything included was supported by research (rather than "this is how we've always done things"), and that it did include information on interventions, so parents had the knowledge to make informed decisions on their care if the unexpected happens.

-So in 2014, I founded ICAN of South Suburban Chicago to be a resource for C-section and VBAC moms, and I also trained as a Hypnobabies Hypno-doula.
+So in 2014, I founded ICAN of South Suburban Chicago to be a resource for C-section and VBAC moms, and I also certified as a Hypnobabies Hypno-doula.
 In 2015, I went to New Orleans for the Hypnobabies Instructor training and quickly after began offering this amazing class.
-Since research and continuing education is important to me, each year join workshops or take classes to keep furthering my knowledge.
+Since research and continuing education is important to me, each year I join workshops or take classes to keep furthering my knowledge.
 In 2016, I attended a Spinning Babies workshop, trained with Darren Maddock on how to help improve my connection with fathers, and took a course on how labor medications affect breastfeeding.
 In 2017, I took the Evidence Based Birth class on due dates and advanced maternal age, and I also trained as a Stillbirth Birth and Bereavement Doula, giving me a real certification to attend births.
 Even though I had already been attending a few births, it was important to me that I certified with a well known doula organization.

 In 2018, I became pregnant with my 3rd daughter.
 That pregnancy was very taxing on me, physically and emotionally.
 We had an uncomplicated home birth in March 2019, but I decided to take off more time to heal from my pregnancy and to enjoy my family.
-I plan to offer my birth services again in 2020.

 It is my vision to see all families, both mothers and partners, happy and eager to share how much they enjoyed their birth, no matter which path it took.
 I do believe that all birth can be empowering, whether it's natural in a hospital, induced, cesarean, or at home.
 What's important to me is that every family knows their options and have respectful care that enables them to make the choice that is best for them.
 I am here to be your advocate, your wealth of knowledge, your comfort support, your guiding hand, and your friend.